MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 ### Deployment recommendations

-Virtualization platforms like Hyper-V have many features that make managing, maintaining, backing up, and migrating machine easier.
+Virtualization platforms like Hyper-V have many features that make managing, maintaining, backing up, and migrating machines easier.
 However, there are certain recommendations you need to follow in order to take advantage of these features for your virtual DCs.

 - To ensure your Active Directory writes are durable, don't deploy virtual DC database files, such as the **NTDS.DIT** Active Directory database, logs, and SYSVOL, on virtual IDE disks.
 Instead, create a second virtual hard disk (VHD) attached to a virtual Small Computer System Interface (SCSI) controller and ensure the database files are on the VM SCSI disk when you install the DC.

-- Don't implement differencing disk VHDs on a VM you're configuring to be a DC.
+- Don't implement differencing disk VHDs on a VM you're configuring as the DC.
 While this approach makes it easy to revert your deployment to previous versions, it also decreases performance.
 For more information about VHD types, see [New virtual hard disk wizard](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771866(v=ws.11)).

 - Don't deploy Active Directory domains and forests on a copy of a Windows Server OS without first using the System Preparation tool (sysprep) to prepare them for deployment.
 For more information about running the Sysprep, see [Sysprep (System Preparation) Overview](/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview).

    > [!WARNING]
-   > You can't run Sysprep on a DC that's already promoted.
+   > We don't recommend running Sysprep on a promoted DC because it can negatively affect the AD database and related components, causing the following issues:
+   >
+   > - Data loss
+   > - AD database corruption
+   > - Stability and functionality issues
+   > - Application, services, and drivers issues

 - Don't deploy other DCs with a copy of a VHD file from a DC you deployed.
 Not using copies prevents potential update sequence number (USN) rollback scenarios.
 For more information about USN rollback, see [USN and USN rollback](#usn-and-usn-rollback).